Riding the Arapeen OHV Trail of Central Utah

 Unlike a car, the RZRs steering wheel may do multiple revolutions on a tight turn, or so it seems.
 We quickly descend the Great Western Trail — its tight, 50-inch switchbacks weaving their way through the sage and pine — and the spinning back and forth of the wheel was a little unsettling, at first.
 I can only imagine how my passenger feels watching the controlled chaos occurring in front of me.
 It is abundantly clear at this point why Utah requires all OHV operators to complete the Utah OHV Education Course.
 Always remember to Tread Lightly and ride responsibly.

 Similar to ski resorts, the Central Utah OHV trails are rated for difficulty, with the black diamond rated “most difficult.”
 We stick mostly to the “more difficult” trails, the blue squares.
 We do ride one black diamond, however, and it is pretty hairy.
 Part of the Arapeen Trail, it is known simply by its trail number, 29.
 A long, steep hill leading back up to the top of the mountains, trail 29 deserves a more menacing name, I think, perhaps Intimidator, or the Equalizer — I’m still working on it.
 Each of us breathes a sigh of relief at the end of the climb.
 Back on Skyline Drive we stop at a lookout, “anybody can drive on a road, but if you want to experience the outdoors, ride a trail,” Tripp says.

-A long day riding in the sun can wear you out, but I find that despite my physical exhaustion, my mind continues to race — lying in bed reliving the experiences of the day.
+A long day riding in the sun can wear you out, but I find that despite my physical exhaustion, my mind continues to race that evening, lying in bed reliving the experiences of the day.
 For the inexperienced rider, all day on an ATV will get the adrenaline going and it can be hard to come down from that rush.